ON THE POSSIBILITY AND DESIRABILITY OF PEACE

 Is Emmanuel Goldstein’s description of the world system – our world system – any less descriptive because it is embedded within a fiction?
 If Lewin wrote this, the text shows tremendous prescience.
 If he didn’t, it’s a blueprint: the architect’s amazing premonition of the building.

-In 1991, round about the time that Lewin was quashing Liberty Lobby’s republication of On the Possibility and Desirability of Peace as an authentic government document, a book was published by the globalist think-tank The Club of Rome which came to similar conclusions.
-The Club of Rome is an elite association of approximately one hundred scientists, economists, businessmen, high level civil servants and future-planners, heads of state and former heads of state, which exercises influence on a par with the more controversial Bilderberg Group.
-Its earlier reports, The Limits to Growth (1972) and Mankind at the Turning Point (1974) had promoted Peak Oil and laid the foundations for the modern environmental movement, influencing policy in the industrial West and laying the foundations for the United Nations’ Agenda 21.
+In 1991, round about the time that Lewin was quashing Liberty Lobby’s re-publication of On the Possibility and Desirability of Peace as an authentic government document, a book was published by the globalist think-tank The Club of Rome which came to similar conclusions.
+The Club of Rome is an elite association of approximately one hundred scientists, economists, businessmen, high level civil servants and future-planners, heads of state and former heads of state, which exercises considerable influence.
+Its earlier reports, The Limits to Growth (1972) and Mankind at the Turning Point (1974) had promoted Peak Oil and laid the foundations for the modern environmental movement, influencing policy in the industrial West and underpinning the United Nations’ Agenda 21.
 Its 1991 report, entitled The First Global Revolution, addresses what its original prospectus called ‘The Predicament of Mankind’, and contains some widely quoted passages which evoke the premises and conclusions of Lewin’s earlier work.

 The need for enemies seems to be a common historical factor.
 Some states have striven to overcome domestic failure and internal contradictions by blaming external enemies.
 The ploy of finding a scapegoat is as old as mankind itself – when things become too difficult at home, divert attention to adventure abroad.
 Bring the divided nation together to face an outside enemy, either a real one, or else one invented for the purpose.
 With the disappearance of the traditional enemy, the temptation is to use religious or ethnic minorities as scapegoats, especially those whose differences from the majority are disturbing.
 Every state has been so used to classifying its neighbours as friend or foe, that the sudden absence of traditional adversaries has left governments and public opinion with a great void to fill.
 New enemies have to be identified, new strategies imagined, and new weapons devised.
 (The First Global Revolution, p75)

-Like the earlier work, it addresses the problem of moving from a military to a civil economy, and returns – decisively – to the environmental-collapse surrogate.
+Like the earlier work, the Club of Rome’s report addresses the problem of moving from a military to a civil economy, and returns – decisively, this time – to the environmental-collapse surrogate.

 In searching for a common enemy against whom we can unite, we came up with the idea that pollution, the threat of global warming, water shortages, famine and the like, would fit the bill.
 In their totality and their interactions these phenomena do constitute a common threat which must be confronted by everyone together.
 But in designating these dangers as the enemy, we fall into the trap, which we have already warned readers about, namely mistaking symptoms for causes.
 All these dangers are caused by human intervention in natural processes, and it is only through changed attitudes and behaviour that they can be overcome.
 The real enemy then is humanity itself. (p 115).

 Here, the report explicitly admits the political efficacy of ‘the threat of … global warming’, whether or not that threat is factual.
 As in the Iron Mountain document, it arises out of a search for ‘a new enemy to unite us’.
-The difference is that Iron Mountain is explicit about the genocidal sabotage of the planet’s life-sustaining systems.
+The difference is that Iron Mountain is explicit about the plan to destroy this enemy through the genocidal sabotage of the planet’s life-sustaining systems.
 The congruence of both perspective and language between the two reports certainly raises the credibility of the 1967 document.